 – Market Cap: AU$444.23 million

-A graphene company based in Perth, Australia – Talga Resources develops and provides scalable graphene products, specifically focused on polymer, battery, and construction.
+A graphene company based in Perth, Australia – Talga Resources develops and provides scalable graphene products focused explicitly on polymer, battery, and construction.
 Their graphene facilities, Talga Advanced Material, are located in Germany.
-As part of their vertical procedures, Talga Resources has graphite-mining operations based in Sweden.
+Talga Resources has graphite-mining operations based in Sweden as part of their vertical procedures.
 Their graphene process centrism cites their low-cost ability to produce graphene from high grades of raw graphite ore.
 Their Vittangi project during the mid-2020s received appropriate demarcation as a mineral project of national interest by the Swedish government.

 – LSE: VRS, OTC Pink: VRSRF